valensupport/valensupport.github.io/pages/batch_request.md

 |200||Returns a zip file with the results from batch processing.|
 |405|Method Not allowed|Bad method used, batch requests need to be a POST|

-Status codes returned from a batch results retrieval request may include
+Status codes returned from a batch results retrieval request may include:

 |Status|Message|Description|
 |----|-------|-----------------|